ckeditor/ckeditor5/docs/framework/guides/abbreviation-plugin-tutorial/abbreviation-plugin-level-2.md

 	}

 	_createFormView() {
-		// Create the form view.
+		// The form view initialization.
 		// ...
 	}

 	_getBalloonPositionData() {
-		// Get position data for the balloon.
+		// Getting position data for the balloon.
 		// ...
 	}